Kingdom of Mewar: Early Expansion and consolidation

-Hammir later recaptured Chittorgarh and defeated the imperial Delhi Sultanate force's at the Battle of Singoli.
+Hammir later recaptured Chittorgarh and defeated the Delhi Sultanate forces at the Battle of Singoli.

 Rana Kshetra Singh (1364–1382), expanded the kingdom significantly, capturing Ajmer, Hadoti and Mandalgarh.
 He also quelled a rebellion in Idar alongside defeating Dilawar Khan of the Malwa Sultanate.
 Kshetra was succeeded by Lakha, who conquered Merwara and helped Rao Ranmal Rathore, one of the princesses of the neighbouring Kingdom of Marwar, to gain the throne, thus establishing Mewar's influence over Marwar.
 He also rebuilt Mewar's infrastructure, destroyed during the invasion of Allaudin Khalji, but died in battle to secure pilgrimage taxes.
 It was during his reign that his elder son Chunda abdicated the throne for his younger brother Mokal, son of the second wife of Lakha and a Rathore princess, over a dispute.

 Lakha's son Mokal Singh became Rana at a young age under the regency of his mother, Hansa Bai.
 He successfully defended against invasions, annexed Ajmer and Sambhar, and conquered Jalore before being assassinated by his uncles.